Museum of Chelmsford

 The extended Museum of Chelmsford includes archaeology and coins (including items purchased with Art Fund support), local and social history, and natural history.

-Explore the region's history, spanning from the prehistoric Ice Age to the present day.
-Interactive exhibits and displays include a replica of a mammoth and a mock Anglo-Saxon burial.
-There is also a fine art collection which focusses on Essex artists, whilst the extended building contains displays on Chelmsford's industries, such as Marconi’s wireless factory.
+Explore of the region's history, spanning from the prehistoric Ice Age to the present day.
+Interactive exhibits and displays include a Roman treasure and a mock Anglo-Saxon burial.
+There is also a fine art collection which focusses on Essex artists, whilst the extended building contains displays on Chelmsford's industries, such as Marconi’s wireless factory, and Chelmsford pioneers Crompton and Hoffman.

 Grayson Perry

 The museum also delves into the fascinating world of Chelmsford's renowned potters, including Edward Bingham and Joanna Constantinidis.
-Pieces by Turner Prize winner Grayson Perry, who grew up in Chelmsford, include Chelmsford Sissies and a Julie Tile.
+Pieces by Turner Prize winner Grayson Perry, who grew up in Chelmsford, include Chelmsford Sissies and an Alien Baby.

 Glam rock jumpsuit